OpenST/pepo-web/SETUP.md

         ```
         sudo nginx -c /usr/local/etc/nginx/nginx.conf -t
         ```
-        **Please note**: Sudo command is used, because the nginx is trying to access 443 port which is accessable only by the super user.
+        **Please note**: Sudo command is used, because the nginx is trying to access 443 port which is accessible only by the super user.
         The output should look like the following
         ```
         sudo nginx -c /usr/local/etc/nginx/nginx.conf -t